Redmond Middle School robotics students learn how to program robots.

 World Language competency credit assessment

-The Lake Washington School District will offer three more testing opportunities for 9th-12th grade students in 2018-19.
+The Lake Washington School District will offer four testing opportunities for 9th-12th grade students in 2018-19.

 How does it work?